upper mississippi River Institute Staff

 Dave Spratt is IJNR's CEO.
 For more than 20 years, Dave was a fixture at daily newspapers in Colorado and Michigan, writing and editing sports, features and news, nurturing young writers and staring longingly out the window where the real action was.
 Dave left inky fingers behind in 2009, when he took a buyout from the Detroit News to freelance and carry coolers for IJNR until being named CEO in January 2013.
 Dave is a lifelong lover of the outdoors and frequent end user of clean air, clear water and healthy habitat — human and otherwise.
-And most of all, he wants the world to understand why those things are so important.
-Dave lives in Ann Arbor, Michigan, with his wife Sarah and a neurotic terrier named Lily, who all eagerly await the next visit home from their college-going daughters Emma and Natalie.
+Easily distracted by wildlife, Dave lives just outside Ann Arbor, Michigan, with his wife Sarah, a neurotic terrier named Lily, and a laid-back pit bull named Flo, who all eagerly await the next visit home from their college-going daughters Emma and Natalie.

-Adam Hinterthuer is IJNR's Director of Programs.
-He also serves as outreach and communications specialist for the University of Wisconsin, Madison's Center for Limnology (the study of lakes, more or less) where he gets paid to go out on boats and write about it.
+Adam Hinterthuer is IJNR's Director of Programs, which means he spends months lining up speakers, scouting locations and noodling topics in between programs, and days fretting about meeting schedules, herding cats and finding coffee.
+Adam also serves as outreach and communications specialist for the University of Wisconsin’s Center for Limnology (the study of lakes, more or less) where he gets paid to go out on boats and write about it.
 Adam lives in Madison, Wisconsin with his wife, Carrie, and their two daughters, Brynn and Maggie.
-He's striving to raise tomboy princesses, teaching his girls to build a campfire and catch a fish, while also willingly participating in tea parties and the construction of "fairy houses."
+He's striving to raise tomboy princesses, teaching his girls to build a campfire and catch a fish, while also willingly participating in tea parties and the construction of fairy houses.
 Adam received his master's degree in journalism from the University of Wisconsin School of Journalism and has a bachelor's degree from Carleton College in Northfield, Minnesota.
-While he undoubtedly peaked before he had kids, he hasn't completely given up his freelance writing career, and sometimes succumbs to lapses in judgement, taking freelancing gigs for various science and environmental publications.
+While he undoubtedly peaked before he had kids, he hasn't completely given up his freelance writing career, and sometimes succumbs to lapses in judgement, taking gigs for various science and environmental publications.

-Mike Scott is a little like Superman.
-By day, he's a Senior Media Relations Specialist at Case Western Reserve University.
-But when an IJNR Institute comes along, we send up the signal and Mike hops in a phone booth (do phone booths even exist anymore?), and out pops Digital Media Guru Extraordinaire!
-Mike’s combination of environmental expertise (he was a long-time environment reporter and assistant metro editor at the largest newspaper in Ohio, namely The Plain Dealer in Cleveland) and new-media savvy (he was the Dealer’s first-ever web editor and is a Kiplinger-trained disciple of all things online) makes him the ideal person to help Fellows figure out how to bend digital technology to their will in telling environment stories.
-Mike holds a BS from Kent State University, and is well-acquainted with IJNR, having in a past life been a Fellow on three of our Institutes.
-He also happens to be a remarkably young grandfather.
-(No, really, ask him about Brody and Farrah sometime -- but be prepared for all the pictures...)
+Mike Scott doesn’t have a split personality.
+Honest.
+But you should know that by day, he's a Senior Media Relations Specialist at Case Western Reserve University who cares deeply about Cleveland sports teams.
+Then when an IJNR Institute comes along, Mike goes all Digital Media Whisperer and makes like he cares slightly less deeply about Cleveland’s sports teams.
+Mike’s combination of environmental expertise (he was a long-time environment reporter and assistant metro editor at The Plain Dealer in Cleveland) and new-media savvy (he was the Dealer’s first-ever web editor and is a Kiplinger-trained disciple of all things online) makes him the ideal person to help Fellows figure out how to bend digital technology to their will in telling environment stories.
+Mike holds a BS from Kent State University, and is well acquainted with IJNR, having been a Fellow on three of our Institutes.
+Mike lives in the leafy Cleveland suburb of Painesville with his wife, Brie, and happens to be a remarkably young grandfather.
+(No, really, ask him about Brody, Farrah and Kensley some time — just be prepared for pictures…).